fmbenhassine/gossed/README.md

 $> while sleep 1; do system-stats.sh; done | ssed
 ```

 Run this command and open the `examples/system-stats/index.html` file in a browser.
-You should see a chart with live data:
+You should see these charts with live data:

 ![screenshot-system-stats](https://raw.githubusercontent.com/benas/ssed/master/examples/system-stats/screenshot.png)